wp-plugins/m-wp-popup/readme.txt

 == Frequently Asked Questions ==

 Please use the forum on my site to get the support.
-This way it's more easy for me to manage support requests.
+This way it's easy for me to manage support requests and it helps others having the same issue.
 The link to the support forum is below.

 <a href="http://muneeb.me/support/forum/wp-popup-plugin-2/">http://muneeb.me/support/forum/wp-popup-plugin-2/</a>